w1ld3w0rks/w1ld3w0rks/README.md

 - 👋 Hi, I’m @coryfernandez
 - 👀 I’m interested in ...
-Linux and Steam Gaming
+Crypto, Linux and Steam Gaming
 - 🌱 I’m currently learning ...Python and Ruby
 - 💞️ I’m looking to collaborate on ...Homebrew, Manjaro, Steam or games.
 - 📫 How to reach me ...
 You can find me here or GitLab with the same username.